Toissincera/Project2/README.md

 If you have any questions, remember we are a team.
 Like....Avengers, but way less cool.
 Let's get frustrated about our bugs together.

+[NOTE] If you wanna quickly go back to main page, click <> Code.
+Remember to save as you work.

 Cheers, Uzman